This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Pigment Description

-Even though it received an ASTM I designation, it is reported to eventually fade, given enough sun exposure.
-Virgil Elliott's long term lightfastness tests revealed interesting things that go beyond the regular ASTM testing.
+Even though Anthraquinone Red received an ASTM I designation, it is reported to eventually fade, given enough sun exposure.
+Virgil Elliott's long term lightfastness tests revealed interesting traits that go beyond the regular ASTM testing.
 One of his six-year test panels can be found here.
+So, while some pigment suppliers make a product that can receive all 8's (excellent) on the blue wool scale, this pigment does appear to fade eventually with long-term exposures which go beyond usual lightfastness testing.

 This is a rich, lustrous, sparkling red with depth in a helpful area of the spectrum.
 It is transparent and chromatic at a low lightness.
 If you use this color it might be helpful to do your own lightfastness tests since among suppliers it seems to vary a bit.